Vesta Tilley: Retirement

 After the war, music halls declined in popularity.
 Walter de Frece was knighted in the 1919 King's Birthday Honours List for his services to the war effort, with Tilley becoming Lady de Frece.
-De Frece decided to run for Parliament and Tilley chose to end her stage career.
+De Frece decided to stand for Parliament and Tilley chose to end her stage career.
 Her farewell tour took a year to complete, between 1919 and 1920.
 All proceeds were given to a local children's hospital.
 She made her final appearance at the Coliseum Theatre, London on Saturday 5 June 1920 (at the age of 56).
 In its review, The Times called it a "wonderful night" and commented that at the end she was "gradually being submerged under the continuous stream of bouquets".

 Walter de Frece became a Conservative Member of Parliament (MP), first for Ashton-under-Lyne and later for Blackpool.
 In 1923, Tilley was presented at the royal court as Lady de Frece.
 Her husband served as an MP until 1931 and then the couple moved to Monte Carlo for their retirement.
 Her autobiography, Recollections of Vesta Tilley, was published in 1934.
 After her husband died in 1935, Vesta Tilley continued to live in Monte Carlo.

-Tilley died whilst visiting London on 16 September 1952, aged 88.
+Tilley died in St James's, London while visiting on 16 September 1952, aged 88.
 Her body was buried alongside her husband, at Putney Vale Cemetery.
 Her life story was commemorated in the 1957 film After the Ball.